All About Dave Shelton

 Dave’s School Visits

-Works with years 3 – 6 and is happy to do three one hour sessions a day which can either be presentations or workshops.
+Works with years 3 and above and is happy to do three one hour sessions a day which can either be presentations or workshops.

 A Boy and A Bear in a Boat